Troubleshooting bed adhesion and first-layer problems¶

 There’s no magic to getting good 1st layer results and excellent bed adhesion with this surface.
 The only requirement is proper maintainenance of the PEI surface and first layer (Live-Z) calibration to get the best results.

 Refer to the print bed cleaning procedure for details on properly cleaning and maintaining the PEI print surface.

 When you adjust Live-Z, you’re adding or subtracting a small amount of height from the 0 position of your Z axis to adjust the initial gap between the nozzle and the print surface at the start of a print.
 This is essential to get a good 1st layer.

 Unfortunatley, the on-board 1st layer calibration routine is difficult to use and understand.
 If your 1st layer isn’t good, there’s no sense trying to print anything more ambitious.

-- Startup g-code homes the printer to establish the X=0, Y=0 & Z=0 position of the extruder.
-(In reality, Z won’t be moved below 0.15mm.)
+Startup g-code homes the printer to establish the X=0, Y=0 & Z=0 position of the extruder.

-Live-Z lets us add or subtract a small increment from that 0 position to make these adjustments.
+Live-Z lets us add or subtract a small increment from that 0 position to correct for these problems

 A few notes:

 On other printers, 1st layer calibration is a manual process that involves adjusting screws and using a sheet of paper to gauge the distance between the nozzle and bed.
 Disregard bed leveling or 1st layer calibration measures for other printers.
 The Prusa i3 Mk3 handles most of the details for us.